Alex Ovechkin misses practice as the Caps prep for a difficult April

 Ovechkin has shouldered a significant workload this season, averaging 21:04 per game.
-The last time Ovechkin averaged more than 21 minutes a night was during the 2010-11 season.
+The last time Ovechkin averaged more than 21 minutes was during the 2010-11 season.

 “These guys have played big minutes,” winger T.J.
 Oshie said.
-“The more time off the ice we can give them and let their bodies rest and heal up [the better], because those same big minutes they have been playing for us all year, they are going to probably play a little bit more in playoffs.
+“The more time off the ice we can give them and let their bodies rest and heal up [the better] because those same big minutes they have been playing for us all year, they are going to probably play a little bit more in playoffs.
 I think the more rest for our team the better.”

 Ovechkin’s increased ice time has often been scrutinized this year, with Washington heavily relying on its veterans instead of trying to balance out the ice time with some of its younger players.